Kanji

 Table of Contents

 AWS Config (hereafter referred to as Config) is a service that monitors the configuration and changes of AWS resources.
-Config can only obtain configuration information of AWS resources, and cannot obtain configuration information of OS, applications, databases, etc.
+Config can only obtain configuration information for AWS resources and cannot obtain configuration information for operating systems, applications, databases, etc.

-There are limitations on the AWS resources that can be recorded by Config, so caution is required.
+There are limitations on the AWS resources that Config can record, so caution is required.
 For example, resources such as Organizations, all resources of IAM Identity Center, Systems Manager Parameter Store, and documents cannot be recorded.

-In addition to the configuration management function of AWS resources, Config can monitor the settings of AWS resources by setting AWS Config Rules (hereafter referred to as Config Rules).
+In addition to managing AWS resource configurations, Config can monitor resource settings by using AWS Config Rules (hereafter referred to as Config Rules).

-In an on-premises environment, configuration management and change recording are often managed using documents such as Excel and Word.
-In systems where automation is advanced, configuration management of OS may be performed using Ansible.
+In on-premises environments, configuration management and change tracking are often handled using documents such as Excel and Word.
+In more automated systems, configuration management for operating systems may be performed using Ansible.

 Configuration information in AWS can be recorded by AWS Config, but as mentioned above, there are limitations on the resources that can be recorded.
-While major AWS resources can be recorded, it is necessary to consider the change recording method, including resources that cannot be recorded.
+While major AWS resources can be tracked, it is necessary to consider how to record changes for resources that cannot be tracked by Config.

-Basically, it is recommended to enable Config for all AWS accounts, but if you “manage configuration and changes with another configuration management tool without using Config” and “check for configuration deficiencies with another security check tool without using Config Rules”, it is also an option not to introduce Config.
+Enabling Config for all AWS accounts is generally recommended.
+However, if you “manage configuration and changes with another configuration management tool instead of Config” and “check for configuration deficiencies with another security check tool instead of Config Rules,” it is also an option not to implement Config.

-As a case of “managing configuration and changes with another configuration management tool without using Config”, using an IaC tool is one option, but making it mandatory to use an IaC tool for the entire system is difficult considering the skill level of developers/operators.
+For “managing configuration and changes with another configuration management tool instead of Config,” using an IaC tool is one option, but requiring the use of an IaC tool for the entire system may be difficult depending on the skill level of developers and operators.

-If another SaaS tool is introduced company-wide, it is better to use that tool.
+If another SaaS tool is adopted company-wide, it is better to use that tool.

-As a case of “checking for configuration deficiencies with another security check tool without using Config Rules”, the following options are available:
+For “checking for configuration deficiencies with another security check tool instead of Config Rules,” the following options are available:

 Config Rules are a managed service provided by AWS, offering more flexibility and backward compatibility than other tools, and their use is generally recommended.
-The above methods can also check for configuration deficiencies, but it is better to choose according to the company’s policy.
+The above methods can also check for configuration deficiencies, but it is best to choose according to company policy.

-When using Config Rules as a security tool, it is necessary to clarify the security rules that must be met by the company.
-Depending on the security rules, it may be better to check for configuration deficiencies with another security check tool instead of using Config Rules.
+When using Config Rules as a security tool, it is necessary to clarify the security rules that the company must meet.
+Depending on these rules, it may be better to check for configuration deficiencies with another security check tool instead of using Config Rules.

-Since it is difficult to consider Config Rules from scratch, it is efficient to create Config Rules to meet security rules by using conformance packs or Security Hub standards based on security rules.
+Since it is difficult to create Config Rules from scratch, it is efficient to create Config Rules to meet security requirements by using conformance packs or Security Hub standards based on those requirements.

-If there are no specific security rules, it is recommended to first introduce Config Rules recommended by the AWS Foundational Security Best Practices (FSBP) or AWS Well-Architected Framework conformance packs in Security Hub.
+If there are no specific security rules, it is recommended to first implement Config Rules recommended by the AWS Foundational Security Best Practices (FSBP) or AWS Well-Architected Framework conformance packs in Security Hub.

-Both the AWS Foundational Security Best Practices (FSBP) and the AWS Well-Architected Framework are best practices provided by AWS, but the AWS Foundational Security Best Practices selects rules that are more security-focused.
+Both the AWS Foundational Security Best Practices (FSBP) and the AWS Well-Architected Framework are best practices provided by AWS, but the AWS Foundational Security Best Practices focus more on security.

-There are cases where AWS resources recorded by Config are excluded from recording in the following patterns:
+There are cases where AWS resources tracked by Config are excluded from tracking in the following scenarios:

 Reference: Recording AWS Resources with AWS Config - AWS Config

-When enabling Config using Control Tower, it is possible to automatically exclude resources to be recorded by Config when issuing AWS accounts by using the solution described in the following blog.
+When enabling Config using Control Tower, it is possible to automatically exclude resources from being tracked by Config when issuing AWS accounts by using the solution described in the following blog.

-After roughly deciding on security rules and frameworks in ② What Security Rules Must Be Met by the Company? , it is necessary to set more detailed rules.
+After roughly deciding on security rules and frameworks in 2.
+What Security Rules Must the Company Meet? , it is necessary to set more detailed rules.

 This rule selection is a labor-intensive task.

-It is better to exclude rules that can be addressed by other controls, such as preventive control AWS services like SCP and ID access management, and other detective control AWS services like GuardDuty.
+It is better to exclude rules that can be addressed by other controls, such as preventive control AWS services like SCP and identity access management, and other detective control AWS services like GuardDuty.

 The selection process varies by company, and it is difficult to provide examples, so the explanation ends here.